rctirthankar/sbi_script_demonstration/README.md

 # Parameter Inference for 21-cm Cosmology

 Welcome to the computational module on parameter estimation for 21-cm cosmology.
-In this repository, we explore how to extract the mean ionization fraction of the intergalactic medium ($Q_{\mathrm{HII}}$) from noisy, forward-modeled mock observations.
+In this repository, we explore how to extract the mean ionization fraction of the intergalactic medium ($Q_{\mathrm{HII}}$) from noisy, forward-modelled mock observations.

 Students will transition from basic descriptive statistics of cosmic variance through traditional sampling techniques, ultimately training a Neural Posterior Estimator (NPE) to perform Simulation-Based Inference (SBI).